signum-network/CIPs/SIP/sip-48.md

  - If the creation is after the hard fork and no datetime is set for the alias or a datetime which is in the past or shorter than 24 hours in the future, a new datetime will be set with datetime plus 24 hours on `renewal_time`.
  - If the creation is after the hard fork but  the datetime is longer than 24 hours in the future no datetime adjustment will happen on `renewal_time`

-In addition, if the setAlias transaction is executed for an existing alias and the creator of the setAlias transaction is not the current owner, the transaction - which leads to an automated owner transfer -  will only be executed if the datetime of the alias is in the past.
+In addition, if the setAlias transaction is executed for an existing alias and the creator of the setAlias transaction is not the current owner, the transaction - which leads to an automated owner transfer -  will only be executed if the renewal timestamp of the alias has already expired.

 **Auto renewal for aliases**